-Signs of depression
+Signs of Depression

 Sadness or hopelessness for a long time

-Irritability, anger or hostility
+Irritability, anger, or hostility

-Failure to friends and family
+Giving up friends and family

 Loss of interest in any activity